United Cerebral Palsy of Middle TN

 Mission

-The mission of United Cerebral Palsy of Middle Tennessee is to advance the independence, productivity, and full citizenship of individuals with disabilities through hands on services and to provide support to family members and caregivers.
-Our vision is to achieve a fully inclusive community, where people with disabilities have access and opportunity to achieve their fullest potential; a community where they and their families realize the promise of integration, self-direction, and quality of life choices.
+Our guiding vision is to realize a fully inclusive community, where people with disabilities have access and opportunity to achieve their fullest potential; a community where they and their families realize the promise of integration, self-direction, and quality of life choices.

 Background